A flexible model-free prediction-based framework for feature ranking: Simulation studies

-We compare s-CC and s-NPC with four approaches that have been widely used to rank features marginally: the Pearson correlation, the distance correlation \citep{szekely2009brownian}, the two-sample $t$ test, and the two-sample Wilcoxon rank-sum test.
+In \rvv{simulation study S6}, we compare s-CC and s-NPC with four criteria that have been widely used to rank features marginally: the Pearson correlation, the distance correlation \citep{szekely2009brownian}, the two-sample $t$ test, and the two-sample Wilcoxon rank-sum test.
 None of these existing approaches rank features based on a prediction objective; as a result, the feature ranking they give may not reflect the prediction performance of features under a particular objective.
 Here we use an example to demonstrate this phenomenon.
 We generate data with $d=2$ features from the following model:

 To calculate p-CC and p-NPC with $\delta_1=.05$ at four $\alpha$ levels $.05$, $.10$, $.20$, and $.30$ on these two features, we use a large sample with size $10^6$ for approximation, and the results in Table~\ref{tab:gauss_mixture_pop} show that all the five population-level criteria rank feature 2 as the top feature.